 But it is totally ninja.

 But that's not really what Archer is.
 That's not really what Archer could ever be.
-And if Archer tried to be that, it would only be funny for that brief, exquisitely painful second between when you said "What the honest to goodness fucking fuck is this?" and when you changed the channel to Family Guy.
+And if Archer tried to be that, it would only be funny for that brief, exquisitely painful second between when you said "What the honest to goodness fucking fuck is this?" and when you changed the channel to something edgier.
 Archer struggles on with it's cult-like fans within it's highly irreverent niche and stays edgy by making a lot of jokes that might make most folks glad they're not watching it with their mother, but which only really offend the sorts of people who would rather have guns in capitol buildings than tampons or who want to make oral sex illegal.

 Well, Animaniacs aside, I trust you get the gist of what I'm thrusting at here. (~snerk snerk~)

 Honestly, some of the worst art and entertainment ever put out in the world suffers is so bad simply because it tried to be something it wasn't.
 Writing About Writing may not be everyone's cup of tea, but as long as a few people enjoy it, and it's still finding new folks who enjoy, I'm going to keep doing what I'm doing.

 There are a lot of ways I could sell out to get more traffic--from General-Audience-izing my humor to be palatable to more people to incendiary politics to porn.
 And don't even get me started on incendiary politics IN porn.